janpaulpl/janpaulpl.github.io/index.md

 ## Research

+I am uninspired by our current suite of languages that make use of manually specified formal specs.
+These tend to offload the intellectual challenge of coming up with exhaustive static guarantees to developers, those which don't have the domain-specific expertise or simply *time* to become reasonable proof engineers.

-Most formal verification toolchains feel uninspiring to me because they make it challenging to prioritize static guarantees given their technical complexity, especially given that lightweight methods provide reasonable results in their stead (at the cost of runtime overhead).
-My current research involves developing practical frameworks for soundness guarantees provided at the type-level to ease the need/complexity of directly mechanizing code.
+My current research involves developing practical frameworks for soundness guarantees provided at the type-level to ease the need/complexity of having developers directly mechanizing their code.
 I want to assure all well-*typed* and well-*constructed* programs imply well-*behaved* programs.

 Previously, during my undergrad, I worked on—broadly—three projects: